Jods-GH/CustomNames/README.md

 }

 -- Bnet api
-local isInDatabase = LibCustomNames.isCharInBnetDatabase(name) -- returns true if the charname is already linked to a bnet account (nil otherwise) local success = lib.addCharToBtag(charname,btag) -- links a char to a Given Btag.
+local isInDatabase = Lib.isCharInBnetDatabase(name) -- returns true if the charname is already linked to a bnet account (nil otherwise) local success = Lib.addCharToBtag(charname,btag) -- links a char to a Given Btag.
 Btag should be in format "BattleTag#12345"
 ```
 # Callbacks